rfarese/brandon_school/README.md

 Todo:

+Refactor Qrcode class
+- create a new poro called QrCodeImageCreator
+- read Dan's notes on GitHub

+Remove instance variables from student_checks forms partial
+- remove the @student_checks and @tour by passing in locals

+Refactor current_tour in ApplicationController
+- move this into StudentChecksController (its not being used by other controllers...)

 Create a RoomCheck class
 - doesn't have to be a domain object; just a plain old ruby object (poro)
 - determine if the room is finished being checked